-Building permits are required for most types of construction, whether it is a new home, a commercial building, or the renovation or expansion of an existing property.
+Building permits are required for most types of construction, whether it's a new home, a commercial building, or the renovation or expansion of an existing property.

 The City of Prince George improves public safety by ensuring buildings comply with City bylaws and British Columbia Building and Plumbing Codes.
 The City issues building, plumbing, and sign permits and provides advice on building-related matters to Council, other City divisions, and the public.

 BC Energy Step Code requirements